 It is counter-intuitive, but if you are between two sizes in tights, always opt for the LARGER size.
 The added size gives more material to wrap around the elastic belt, insuring there is enough to pull the tights up into your butt crack to avoid the unibutt effect.
 Tighter tights are also more see-thru.

-If you choose to wear a leotard, remember that men wear it UNDER their tights.
+If you choose to wear a leotard, remember that men traditionally wear it UNDER their tights.
 Thong leotards are preferred to avoid "panty lines".

 And ALWAYS wear a dance belt if you're wearing tights!
+A leotard alone doesn’t offer the same level of needed support and protection.

 White tights are traditionally reserved for performances.
 An idealized male round-mound bulge is part of the ballet costume, so consider that when choosing which dance belt to wear.